MCP Server

 About the integration

-mcp-simplelocalize integration provides a locally managed MCP server for SimpleLocalize and uses the official SimpleLocalize API to manage translation keys and translations in your projects.
-It allows you to, ask Cursor AI to add translation keys from your code to SimpleLocalize.
+SimpleLocalize MCP Server integration provides a locally managed model-context protocol server for SimpleLocalize and uses the official SimpleLocalize API to manage translation keys and translations in your projects.
+It allows you to ask an AI agent to add translation keys from your code to SimpleLocalize, update existing keys, and manage translations using natural language prompts.

 Cursor AI with SimpleLocalize MCP server